chriscast94/employee-tracker/README.md

 # employee-tracker
 ## Description
-I wanted to create a README.md file generator that will autopopulate the difference section of a README file with the input from a user.
+I wanted to create an employee generator that would allow you to view and add employees, departments, and roles use MYSQL.

 ## Installation
 Open Github and GitBash
-Click on link for Repository "readme-generator"
-Click the green button
+Click on link for Repository "emplployee-tracker" Click the green button
 Click "Clone with HTTPS" or Use with SSH
 Go to Git Bash